Squarific/TiledCanvas/readme.md

     tiledCanvas.requestUserChunk = function requestUserChunk (chunkX, chunkY, callback) {
         callback(image); // Image should be an object that can be painted using canvas2dContext.drawImage(image, 0, 0)
     }

+## Methods

+tiledCanvas.redraw(noclear);

+Redraws the canvas, if noclear is true does not clear the canvas, should only be done when stuff gets added and not removed or no transparency is used.